City of Groveport Capital Improvement Program (CIP)

 Ohio Public Works Commission (OPWC)

-S. Hamilton Road @ Firehouse Lane/Groveport Madison High School Traffic Signal and Intersection Receives Ohio Public Works Commission (OPWC) Funding
+S. Hamilton Road @ Firehouse Lane/Groveport Madison High School Traffic Signal and Intersection Project

-The City of Groveport applied for and received OPWC funding assistance for upgrades to the traffic signal and intersection at S. Hamilton Road and Firehouse Lane/Groveport Madison High School.
-The project will include a southbound right turn lane into the high school campus, new traffic signal equipment to include a mast-arm signal support (sized for possible future north and south bound left turn lane improvements, if needed); crosswalk and pedestrian signal system for pedestrians wishing to cross S. Hamilton Road to and from the COTA bus stop on the east side of the road.
-Moreover, there will be a pedestrian refuge island within the median aligned with the crosswalk.
-Sidewalks will be constructed connecting the COTA bus stop on the east side to the crosswalk and from the crosswalk to the high school campus future pedestrian network.
+During 2017, the City of Groveport applied for and received OPWC funding assistance for upgrades to the traffic signal and intersection at S. Hamilton Road and Firehouse Lane/Groveport Madison High School.
+The project included a southbound right turn lane into the high school campus, new traffic signal equipment to include a mast-arm signal support (sized for possible future north and south bound left turn lane improvements, if needed); crosswalk and pedestrian signal system for pedestrians wishing to cross S. Hamilton Road to and from the COTA bus stop on the east side of the road.
+Moreover, a pedestrian refuge island within the median aligned with the crosswalk.
+Sidewalks were constructed connecting the COTA bus stop on the east side to the crosswalk and from the crosswalk to the high school campus future pedestrian network.
 Project funding is a collaboration with the City of Groveport, Groveport Madison Schools, Madison Township Fire Department, and the OPWC.
-Engineering design is proceeding within 2018, with construction expected to begin in the spring of 2019.
+The contract for this project was awarded to Shelly and Sands, Inc. Construction was completed in the fall of 2019.

 Annual Street Maintenance Program

 The 2020 Street Maintenance Program was awarded to Decker Construction Company.
 As in the past, work activities included pavement repairs, curb repairs, curb ramp repairs and resurfacing on several streets.
 The majority of the work started in June, 2020 and was completed by late summer, 2020.